 Amityville 3-D also features the best ensemble cast in the franchise.
 Character actor Tony Roberts is very good in the leading role.
-Tess Harper (Tender Mercies) plays Roberts’s unsuspecting wife.
-Candy Clark (American Graffiti) has a small role as Roberts’s co-worker.
+The always wonderful Tess Harper (Tender Mercies) plays Roberts’s wife.
+Candy Clark (American Graffiti) is excellent as Roberts’s co-worker.
 Lori Loughlin (TV’s Full House) plays Roberts and Harper’s daughter.
 Pre-stardom, Meg Ryan (Top Gun) appears in a small role as Loughlin’s friend.

 Lalo Schifrin’s chilling score is sorely missed, but composer Howard Blake’s (The Duellists and The Lords of Discipline) new score is an acceptable substitute.
 The shots intended for 3-D are not too distracting (I did wish the original 3-D was available).
 The FX-laden finale doesn’t really fit with the rest of the movie, though.

 Conclusions & Final Thoughts: